Kevin Johnson (boxer): Early career

+WBC heavyweight title challenge

+Johnson vs. Klitschko

-On 12 December 2009 Johnson took on Vitali Klitschko for the WBC Heavyweight title in Bern, Switzerland.
+On December 12, 2009 Johnson took on Vitali Klitschko for the WBC Heavyweight title in Bern, Switzerland.
 Klitschko was never troubled by Johnson in front of an 18,000-strong crowd.
 The previously unbeaten Johnson was unable to land his trademark jab on the 6 ft 7in Vitali, and went on to lose every round of the contest to the Ukrainian.
-Johnson injured his shoulder 2 weeks prior to the fight.

-After the loss to Klitschko, Johnson racked up victories against Charles Davis and Julius Long before signing up for in Eddie Hearn's Prizefighter tournament in the UK.
-Johnson would lose in the final against Tor Hamer.
-Johnson would settle in a gatekeeper role after the tournament, dropping decisions to Tyson Fury, Christian Hammer, Manuel Charr, and Derek Chisora, but beating Solomon Haumono.
+After the loss to Klitschko, Johnson racked up victories against Charles Davis and Julius Long, before signing up for in Eddie Hearn's Prizefighter tournament in the UK during which he lost in the final against Tor Hamer.
+Johnson would settle in a gatekeeper role after the tournament, dropping decisions to Tyson Fury, Christian Hammer, Manuel Charr and Derek Chisora, but beating Solomon Haumono.

-On Saturday May 30, 2015, Johnson lost to undefeated Anthony Joshua by second-round knockout, after having been knocked down twice in the first round.
+On May 30, 2015, Johnson lost to undefeated Anthony Joshua by second-round knockout, after having been knocked down twice in the first round.
 This was Johnson's first stoppage loss.
 Johnson announced his retirement from boxing after the loss to Joshua.

 He returned in 2017 with a points win over journeyman Jamal Woods and later challenged Kubrat Pulev for the WBA Inter-Continental title.
 Despite being outboxed from the start, he managed to take Pulev 12 rounds.
 Johnson lost a unanimous decision 120–108, 120–108, and 119–109.

-On October 14, 2017, Johnson beat Francesco Pianeta via TKO in the seventh round.
+On October 14, 2017, Johnson beat Francesco Pianeta via technical knockout in the seventh round.

 After three consecutive losses following his Pianeta victory, Johnson recorded his 33rd and 34th wins against Haris Radmilovic, with a pair of third-round technical knockout victories both coming against Radmilovic in December 2018.

 Five consecutive losses later, Johnson scored a seventh-round knockout victory against former IBF and The Ring cruiserweight champion Yoan Pablo Hernández on August 22, 2020.

 The following year, Johnson returned to the ring on June 5, 2021, to face undefeated Agit Kabayel.
 Johnson suffered the 18th loss of his career, losing a unanimous decision with scores of 118–111, 118–111, and 119–110.

+He lost to Mark Petrovskii via majority decision over six rounds in Moscow, Russia, on August 18, 2023.